 - you intend to use the product mostly for business purposes.

 If you’re not sure if this is the right finance option for you and your business, we have some handy tools that could help.
-You can calculate what your repayments would be, and view our chattel mortgage interest rates.
+Calculate what your repayments would be, opens in new window with our Chattel mortgage calculator, and view our chattel mortgage interest rates.

 Explore our range of guides and articles to learn more about purchasing vehicles and equipment.